 All drug-related crimes can carry serious consequences, but drug conspiracy charges are especially grave.
 Depending on many factors, you may be subject to long prison penalties, a permanent record, and heavy fines.
-If you’re facing a drug conspiracy case, contact an experienced criminal defense attorney today.
+If you’re facing such a case, contact an experienced criminal defense attorney today.

 A drug conspiracy is when two or more people agree to break laws related to drugs.
-Drug conspiracy often includes the manufacturing and distribution of narcotics, and it can include people involved at all levels of the crime.
+It often includes the manufacturing and distribution of narcotics, and it can include people involved at all levels, even those that not knowingly commit a crime.

 How to Beat a Federal Drug Conspiracy Case